nchain-innovation/utxo-as-a-service/docs/Project.md

         * Still occurs even if you set the start_height: 738839 in version
         * Got disconnected when we kept asking for the current tip

+* Store whole transaction in mempool table
+* Broadcast tx
 ## In Progress

-* Store whole transaction in mempool table

 ## TODO
 * Search for TODOs
 * On getting tx we could check to see if the output is spent or not
+* Check broadcast tx hash against known hashes in REST API

 * Prevent sql injection attack on string fields - clean entry...